Israel regrets Egypt deaths, pledges probe

 Israel said it hoped that after Barak's comments the Egyptian envoy, who had not yet left, would remain in Tel Aviv.
 "We hope that the ambassador will not be recalled," Yigal Palmor, a Foreign Ministry spokesman, said.
 "He's still here, that's a fact."

-Amos Gilad, a senior Israeli defense official, said earlier it was not yet clear how the Egyptians died.
+Amos Gilad, a senior Israeli defence official, said earlier it was not yet clear how the Egyptians died.

 "No (Israeli) soldier intentionally aims any weapons at Egyptian police or soldiers," Gilad said, adding that "perhaps terrorists fired at them, or something else occurred."